gilsdav/ngx-translate-router/README.md

 > An implementation of routes localization for Angular.

 > [!CAUTION]
-> It is with a heavy heart that I must announce (despite the fact that you have probably already noticed) that I no longer have the time to maintain this library due to personal reasons.
+> It is with a heavy heart that I must announce (despite the fact that you have probably already noticed) that I'm no longer able to maintain this library in my free time due to personal reasons.
 > It is entirely open-source with an MIT license, so I would be happy to see someone else take it over.
 Thank you to all the users for these fantastic years.
 > Advice for the next person: don't do it alone.